anhnguyendepocen/rethinking_examples/06-InformationCriteria.md

 Get the WAIC using the loo package.

-I'm going to experiment with the fitting-many-models, data-frame-of-models technique here.
-That means doing some unconventional things with data-frames.
+I'm going to experiment with the [many-models](http://r4ds.had.co.nz/many-models.html)/data-frame-of-models technique here.
+That means doing some as-of-2016 unconventional things with data-frames.

 Basically, I make a data-frame with one row per model and then do things to each model, storing the results of those operations as new columns in the data-frame.
 Specifically, I calculate the WAIC of the Stan models and refit the models using the classical technique so I can get an AIC value to compare to the WAIC value.
+Then I will compute Akaike weights for based on ELPD values.

 ``` r
 # Get a data-frame summary from a loo::waic object